Wilson730/ASLTranslationAPI/README.md

 ASl Translation API

+In Progress:
+OpenCV: For image and video processing.
+MediaPipe: For hand tracking and gesture recognition.
+TensorFlow/Keras: For ML model.
+Backend: For creating API and HTTP requests.

 Description:
 API Endpoint that receives text input in english and returns a simple JSON response indicating successful translation or not.